What Vitamin Supplements Should You Take On A Keto Diet?

 While you probably won’t need L-theanine long-term, it will give you a helping hand at the start of your keto journey.

-You can get L-theanine from green or black teas or supplements that come in a pill or powder form.
+L-theanine is naturally found in both green and black teas or supplements that come in a pill or powder form.

 Recommended intake of L-theanine